Azure/batch-shipyard/docs/01-batch-shipyard-configuration.md

 * `vm_count` is the number of compute nodes to allocate.
 * `max_tasks_per_node` is the maximum number of concurrent tasks that can be running at any one time on a compute node.
+* `inter_node_communication_enabled` designates if this pool is set up for inter-node communication.
+This must be set to `true` for any containers that must communicate with each other such as MPI applications.
+This property will be force enabled if peer-to-peer replication is enabled.
 * `publisher` is the publisher name of the Marketplace VM image.
 * `offer` is the offer name of the Marketplace VM image.
 * `sku` is the sku name of the Marketplace VM image.
-* `reboot_on_start_task_failed` allows Batch Shipyard to reboot the compute node if there is a failure detected in node preparation.
+* `reboot_on_start_task_failed` allows Batch Shipyard to reboot the compute node if there is a potential transient failure in node preparation.
 * `block_until_all_global_resources_loaded` will block the node from entering ready state until all Docker images are loaded.
 * `ssh_docker_tunnel` is the property for creating a user to accomodate SSH